openmv/openmv/README.md

 Most of the code in the repository is licensed under the MIT license, with the following exceptions:

 * Some image library code is licensed under the GPL.
 This includes AGAST, LSD, and ZBAR.
 GPL code can be completely disabled in a build by defining `OMV_NO_GPL` in the `imlib_config.h` files.
-* Third-party libraries and drivers in `src/lib` and `src/drivers` are licensed under various permissive licenses.
+* Third-party libraries and drivers in `lib` and `drivers` are licensed under various permissive licenses.
 Please consult the LICENSE file in each driver/library subdirectory for more details.
 * Some drivers, modules, and libraries in OpenMV are proprietary and available for non-commercial use only.
 These proprietary components can be disabled during the build process.
 Official OpenMV hardware and licensed devices may use the proprietary code.
 For commercial licensing options, contact openmv@openmv.io.